 It is viewed as a good herb for Kapha constitutions and is primarily astringent in taste with a secondary sweet, bitter and pungent flavor.
 Some of the phytochemical compounds include: gallic acid, tannic acid and glycosides.

-Frequently symptoms like chronic bloating, gas, fatigue, constipation, food cravings, abdominal pain, candida, hormonal imbalance, allergies, headaches and inflammatory disorders can be a sign that there is gastrointestinal obstruction and congestion, especially in the large intestine and colon region.
+Frequently, symptoms like chronic bloating, gas, fatigue, constipation, food cravings, abdominal pain, candida, hormonal imbalance, allergies, headaches and inflammatory disorders can be a sign that there is obstruction and congestion, especially in the large intestine and colon region.

 Regular daily bowel movements are a vital component to health and wellness and a critical part of the detoxification process.
 Triphala not only helps to support healthy bowel functions and proper stool defecation, as we mentioned, it is additionally purifying to the blood and two other eliminatory organs, the liver and the kidneys.

 Triphala, however, is different than other types of herbal laxatives in that it combines both a purgative quality as well as a nutritional component.
 Containing constituents like bitter anthroquinones, it gently works to stimulate peristaltic actions directly or through the secretion of bile via the gall bladder and liver.
 It is not, however, depleting to the body with long-term use like other herbal laxatives like senna, cascara sagrada or rhubarb.
 Unlike these varieties, triphala powders and tablets are also not habit-forming.